 St. Apollinaris Catholic School’s Procedures for Detention, Suspension, Recommended Transfer and Expulsion

-Students who violate school rules and polices may be put on detention.
+Students who violate school rules and policies may be put on detention.
 In such an instance:

 - The teacher or administrator will determine date and time of detention.